-We are at a critical moment in the history of the nation as well as within the … [Read More...] about Where Will You Stand?
+We are at a critical moment in the history of the nation as … [Read More...] about Where Will You Stand?

 Igniting a long-overdue dialogue about how the legacy of racial injustice and white supremacy plays out in society at large and Buddhist communities in particular, this urgent call to action outlines a new dharma that takes into account the ways that racism and privilege prevent our collective awakening.

 bridging the worlds of spirit and justice since her critically acclaimed first book, Being Black: Zen and the Art of Living with Fearlessness and Grace, was hailed as “an act of love” by Pulitzer Prize winner Alice Walker and “a classic” by Buddhist pioneer Jack Kornfield.
 She received the first "Creating Enlightened Society" Award from Sakyong Mipham Rinpoche and is a Senior Fellow for Faith and Social Justice at Auburn Seminary.

 Lama Rod Owens